bha6kar/BigDataProject/README.md

 To achieve this task I used dataframes of pyspark.
 First we need to filter the data from whole vout files which are based on wikileaks bitcoin address: **{1HB5XMLmzFVj8ALj6mfBsbifRoD4miY36v}**.

-After getting the filtered data of wikileaks address we made our first join of this filtered data with vin using txid with hash.

 List of Top 10 Donors: For the confirmation of wallet the check has been done in https://www.blockchain.com with the transactions that this wallet is donating actually to wikileak or not and how much they have donated :